 If you test positive, the call will take about 30-45 minutes.
 They do a good job of explaining all the implications, what you need to do to clean the house, what you can and can’t do.

 They also asked us if we had been in contact with anyone up to 2 days before we became symptomatic, which we hadn’t in our case.
 They asked for the flights’ numbers and the rows we were in.
-They’ll probably update this list at some point, but for now, our flights aren’t there yet.
+They’ll probably update the list at some point, but for now, our flights aren’t there yet.

 So even with all the precautions (wearing masks, keeping our distances, and washing our hands), I still managed to catch it somehow.
 Would we have caught this by staying in our apartment in Bangkok and not going out?
 We’ll never know, but we still think it’s better to be in our own country in times like these.
 For example, Spain closed all its hotels and Airbnbs, and this could happen anywhere, so we could have been on the street in Bangkok with no means of coming back because flights are now very hard to find.